moonthought/moonthought.github.io/content/posts/all-your-mainstream-ui-frameworks-are-lying-to-you.md

 draft = false
 +++

-What a lovely way to start an article.
+What a lovely title to start an article.
 But don't get me wrong — this is not a clickbait.
-And I'm going to name-drop some technologies here and there.
+And yes, I'm going to name-drop some technologies and names here and there.
 Not to tarnish their reputation, but to better reveal a thought that has haunted me for a long time.

 In addition, this article is not a marketing one and is not intended to promote some other magic pill.